Payroll - Dealing with statutory payments

 As each payroll (weekly, monthly etc) in a PAYE period are closed the system posts the deductions (PAYE, NIC etc) to Current Liability accounts.
 Because each payroll may have statutory pay and compensation recoverable from HMRC the total in any PAYE period cannot be known until all payrolls have been run.

-The difference between the P32 report and the amounts that have been posted from each payroll run in the PAYE period will need to recorded by using a journal.
+The difference between the P32 report and the amounts that have been posted from each payroll run in the PAYE period will be recorded by a system generated journal.

 Deductions Weekly 2 Weekly Monthly Total